 I'm your typical art-college student.
 I breathe through the fumes of cigarette smoke.
 Religiously pray to my espresso machine at every sun-up.
 And devour books in the rush of my daily commute.
 My life is a concrete jungle, and I'm a tourist.
 I'm inspired by the uniqueness of the world around me.
 I'm stubborn in my pursuits and I never stop questioning.
 Restlessness and passion fuels my life.
-Vladimir Zaytsev is my name, Chicago is my home away from home.
+Vladimir Zaytsev is my name, Bay Area is my home.
 Photography is my major.
 And I don't expect my life to be easy.

 Home is in my hair, my lips, my arms, my thighs, my feet and my hands.
 I am my own home.
 And when I wake up crying in the morning, thinking of how lonely I am, I pinch my skin, tug at my hair, remind myself that I am alive.
 Remind myself to step outside and greet the morning.
 Remind myself that it’s all about forward motion.
 It’s all about change.
 It’s all about that elusive state.